deezbills vs Monarch

 • You would rather keep your bank credentials with your bank, full stop

-• You want Fred doing the thinking: text an expense, ask a what-if, approve the change
+• You want Fred keeping the plan current: text an expense, ask a what-if, approve the change

 Common questions